kaycix/northcoastcnpsnursery/_pages/spring-sale.md

         </p>
     </div>
     <div>
-        <b>I'm overwhelmed by your plant inventory.</b>
+        <b>How do I know what plants to get?</b>
         <p>
-            We get it, there's a lot to take in!
-There will be advisors at the sale that will be happy to help answer any questions you have.
+            Get to know your planting site!
+Do you have sun or mostly shade?
+Click through our lists into the Calscape links to find more information on each plant.
+There will also be advisors at the sale that will be happy to help answer specific questions you have.
         </p>
     </div>
 </div>